rocket-pool/rocketpool/docs/smart-node/customization.rst

 #.
 Configure your router's DHCP settings to lease a static IP address to your machine

 #.
-Reconnect to your router, then find your machine's local IP address with ``ifconfig``
+Reconnect to your network, then find your machine's local IP address with ``ifconfig``

 #.
 Ensure your Eth 1.0 and/or Eth 2.0 clients are listening on the address ``0.0.0.0``: